radiatingreverberations/comfyui-docker/README.md

-# Docker images with various ComfyUI custom nodes and dependencies preinstalled
+# ComfyUI Prebuilt Docker Images

 This repository provides Docker build configurations that package ComfyUI together with all prerequisites, in a few different flavors.
 It also contains GitHub Actions definitions that can build and publish them to the GitHub Container Registry.